-A shift from combustion engines to electric drives is necessary for both climate protection and overall ecological reasons.
-However, this does not mean that every car currently registered should be replaced by an electric car.
+A shift from combustion engines to electric drives is necessary for both climate protection and overall ecological reasons.1 However, this does not mean that every car currently registered should be replaced by an electric car.
 DUH is calling for the total number of passenger cars to be halved in the long term as part of a fundamental change in mobility.
 To achieve this, walking, cycling and local public transport must be significantly promoted and made more attractive, facilitating the reduced use of private vehicles.
-The Federal Environment Agency of Germany recommends a target motorization level of maximum 150 passenger cars per 1,000 inhabitants, while Germany currently has over 570 cars/1,000 inhabitants.
-Political instruments to promote a mobility transition include, e.g. adjustments of taxes and parking fees for particularly large and heavy vehicles, a reduction in public transport, a mileage-based toll and the abolition of counterproductive subsidies such as the diesel privilege or company car tax in Germany.
+Political instruments to promote a mobility transition include, e.g. adjustments of taxes and parking fees, a reduction in public transport, a mileage-based toll and the abolition of counterproductive subsidies such as the diesel privilege or company car tax in Germany.